input-output-hk/scrypto/README.md

 # Tests

-Run 'sbt test' from a folder contains the framework to launch tests.
+Run `sbt test` from a folder contains the framework to launch tests.

 # License